What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Accretion model for a hard spectral state

-We carried out GRRMHD simulations of low-hard state accretion flow onto stellar mass black hole using first-principles GRRMHD code \texttt{ebhlight} \citep{ryan:2017}.
-The state-of-the-art code couples evolution of plasma and magnetic fields to the evolution of radiation field which accounts for radiative looses and radiative forces.
-The emission model includes continuum processes such as: synchrotron emission, bremsstrahlung emission, self-absorption and Compton scatterings of photons.
+We carry out GRRMHD simulations of low-hard state accretion flow onto stellar mass black hole using first-principles GRRMHD code \texttt{ebhlight} \citep{ryan:2017}.
+The state-of-the-art code couples evolution of plasma and magnetic fields to the evolution of radiation field accounting for radiative looses and radiative forces.
+The radiation model includes continuum processes such as: synchrotron emission, bremsstrahlung emission, self-absorptions and Compton scatterings of photons.
 Additionally, the code follows ions and electron temperatures separately allowing for development of two-temperature plasma flows \citep{ressler:2015}.
-The simulations include evolution of radiation field and hence there are not scale free.
+The simulations include evolution of radiation field and hence they are not scale free.
 Inspired by recently published results on X-ray polarization in XRB Cygnus X-1 \citep{krawczynski:2022}, we scale our model exactly to this system.
-In our simulation we set black hole mass to $M_{\rm BH}=20\msun$ \citep{ziolkowski:2014} and dimensionless spin of the black hole to $a_*=0.9375$ \citep{fabian:2012,gou:2014}.
-The matter density (and magnetic field strength) scaling parameter $\mathcal{M}_{unit}=10^{11}$.
-This parameter leads to the accretion rate at the level of $10^{-4} \mdotEdd$ and simulation being as bright as $L_{X}\approx 10^{35-36}$ ergs/s and spectral index $\Gamma \lessapprox 2$, where both observables consisitent with spectral properties of Cygnus X-1 detected in the hard state \citep{krawczynski:2022}.
-In general the hard state of an XRB can be as luminous as $10^{-5} L_{\rm Edd} < L_{\rm X} < 0.1 L_{\rm Edd}$, where $L_{\rm Edd}=2.5 \times 10^{39}$ ergs/s is the Eddington limit for luminosity for $20\msun$ black hole.
+In our simulation we set black hole mass to $M_{\rm BH}=20\msun$ \citep{mj:2021} and dimensionless spin of the black hole to $a_*=0.9375$ \citep{fabian:2012,gou:2014}.
+The GRRMHD simulations require specifying the gas density and magnetic field strength via scaling parameter $\mathcal{M}_{\rm unit}$.
+We run two simulations with $\mathcal{M}_{\rm unit} = 1.5 \times 10^{11}$ and $ 2.5 \times 10^{11}$.
+Two values of $\mathcal{M}_{\rm unit}$ are chosen to model emission for observers with low (disk face-on) and high (disk edge-on) viewing angles.
+The mass accretion rates in both models are at the level of $\dot{m}\equiv \dot{M}/\mdotEdd \sim {\rm few} \times 10^{-4}$.
+In X-rays both models are as bright as $L_{X} \approx 2 \times 10^{36}$ ergs/s consistent with luminosity of Cygnus X-1 during IXPE detection reported by \citet{krawczynski:2022}\footnote{The IXPE X-ray flux reported in \citealt{krawczynski:2022} is $F_X = 3.5-4.5 \times 10^{-9} {\rm ergs\, cm^{-2}\, s^{-1}}$.
+Given the distance to Cyg X-1, $d$=2.22 kpc, the source X-ray luminosity $L_X = 2-2.5\times10^{36} {\rm ergs \, s^{-1}}$.
+The reported photon index is $\Gamma \approx 1.62$ meaning that the X-ray part of the spectrum in $\nu L_\nu$ vs $\nu$ plots should have negative slope of $-0.38$.}.
+The Bolometric luminosities of our models are $L_{\rm Bol} \approx 10^{38} \,{\rm ergs\,s^{-1}}$ ($L_{\rm Bol}/L_{\rm Edd}\approx0.05$).